 Headed to come volunteer in one of the coolest countries around?
 Before you go, you’ll need to know how to get to all the dreamiest vacation spots, headache-free.

 So, Costa Rica is awesome in about a thousand different ways, but there’s one little hiccup: It’s kinda difficult to get around.
 Miles and miles of dense jungles and poor road conditions can make traveling around a bit of a headache if you don’t know the best kinds of transportation.
-Even though Costa Rica looks small (it’s about the size of Lake Michigan), it can take you hours and hours to get around.
+Even though Costa Rica is small (it’s about the size of Lake Michigan), it can take you hours and hours to get around.
 But don’t worry: we are here to help.

 Spoiler alert: Spots in Costa Rica are going fast, so come fill out an application ASAP!